 - For Chinese students, it is obligatory to present an IELTS or TOEFL test result.
 Since you’ll need this for your Nuffic certificate which is mandatory for your visa application at IND (Dutch Immigration and Naturalisation Service).

 Please contact HU International Office (email@example.com) if you have any questions regarding your English proficiency.

 Bob is senior lecturer and coordinator at the BA Communication and Multimedia Design programme, as well as at the master Data-driven Design.

 He is specialized in User Experience Design and Interaction Design and curriculum design, with a lot of experience in coaching students who work on projects for clients.
 Bob has been committed to the HU since 1996 and has helped designing the curriculum of several programmes, including International Communication and Media (currently called Creative Business), and Communication and Multimedia Design.
 For the latter he received the ‘HUgenotenprijs’ of 2010, an award for outstanding performances by staff members and students of the HU.

 After his master's in Media Technology, Erik developed and taught different technology related courses at the HU.

 He has been a lecturer at the programmes Communication and Multimedia Design, Digital Media and Communication and International Communication and Media (currently called Creative Business).
-Currently, he is one of the developers of the master Data-Driven Design and his activities consist of supervising students and coordinating the technology track.
+He is one of the developers of the master Data-driven Design and his activities consist of supervising students and coordinating the entire programme.
 Erik is also a researcher at the research group Human Experience & Media Design.
 His research focuses on how technology shapes public value.